Join our Syria Winter Expedition

 The one which does, however, is IATI Insurance.

 They have loads of different plans for all types of travelers and the best of it is that the readers of this blog can get an exclusive 5% discount.

 How to sign up for a tour in Syria

 The safest way to visit Syria is with a group and a certified guide who knows the latest security updates.

-We visit places like Damascus, Aleppo, Palmyra, Homs, Hama, Krak de Chevaliers, Al Mishtaya and Bosra; and all of them start in Beirut.
+In our expeditions, we visit places like: Damascus, Aleppo, Palmyra, Homs, Hama, Krak de Chevaliers, Al Mishtaya and Bosra; and all of them start in Beirut.